garrettj403/GaussOpt/README.md

 *Analyze quasioptical systems using Gaussian beam analysis*

 This package assumes Gaussian beam propagation to analyze quasioptical systems.
-Quasioptical analysis is important whenever the size of the optical components is comparable to the wavelength, which is often true at millimeter and submillimeter wavelengths.
-Gaussian beam analysis of quasioptical systems then assumes that the transverse amplitude profile of the beam is close to a Gaussian function.
-This is approximately true for beams originating from waveguide horn antennas.
+Quasioptical analysis is important whenever the size of the optical components is comparable to the wavelength.
+Gaussian beam analysis of quasioptical systems then assumes that the transverse amplitude profile of the beam is close to a Gaussian function, which is approximately true for beams originating from waveguide horn antennas.

 **Webpage:** https://garrettj403.github.io/GaussOpt/